M7Tro/educationalProjects/chatApp/README.md

 The populate methods wills in the messages field with an array of objects, each object corresponging to the message id that it originally had.

+I implemented it.

+Now, it is time to make the user controllers and routes to CRUD users.
+The endpoint is "/api/routes".
+The router is userRoutes.
+The point of this is to get users to be displayed on the sidebar.

+Create user.routes.js; Add user.controller.js; We do not need to create a new model.
+We will use the existing User model.

+Then create a controller file with a function getUsersForSidebar.

+Typically, add a try-catch block.

+get the logged in user id -> find all conversations where the user is present -> get the other user's id and compose and array of all user's that the logged in has conversations with

+First, we get filteredUsers.
+We use the $ne: loggedInUserId to get all user values that do not match the specified value.

+Use the field selection by adding select(["-password"]) to the query.